dhabersack/islovely.co/source/blog/painless-installation-of-sml-on-os-x.md

 Once SML is installed, you need to tell the operating system where to look for it.
 Edit your `PATH` to include `/usr/local/Cellar/smlnj/110.74/libexec/bin`.
 (Note that the exact path to use has been given to you after the installation, so yours might be slightly different from this one.)

-First, open your `.profile` in your text editor of choice:
+First, open your profile in your text editor of choice:

     $ open -t ~/.bash_profile